camegone/vrchat-feedback-boards-helper_manifest_v3/README.md

 # CHANGES DONE:
- Migrate manifest into v3
+ 1. Migrate manifest into v3
 # TODO:
- fix errors in the javascripts
+ 1. fix errors in the javascripts
+ 1. send PR to the origin
 # vrchat-feedback-boards-helper

 A helper tool for VRChat feedback boards on Canny.